 - DANCE 232 Introduction to Dynamics of Dance Therapy.

 Application is usually made directly after the completion of Introduction to Dynamics of Dance Therapy.
-Complete a Dance/Movement Therapy certificate application to declare the certificate.
+Students intending to pursue the Dance/Movement Therapy Certificate should visit the School of Education's Certificate Programs page to complete the declaration form.

 Certificate Course Requirements